dcefram/blog/content/journal/stepping-back-when-everyone-else-leans-in-too-hard/index.md

 +++

-Quite recently, I have had the pleasure (sarcasm intended) of witnessing two colleagues with strong personalities clashing, each response doubling down with their side of the story.
+Quite recently, I have had the pleasure (sarcasm intended) of witnessing colleagues with strong personalities clashing, each response doubling down with their side of the story.

 One thing that I did notice is that on each response, their vision seemed to narrow down greatly, which can be dangerous when trying to reach a consensus.
-Hover, being the observer at this moment reminded me about the advantages of listening on both sides, helping me out see the bigger picture as more often than not, they would focus on selling their side of the story, and raising the gaps that they see on the opposing side.
+However, being the observer at this moment reminded me about the advantages of listening on both sides, helping me out see the bigger picture as more often than not, they would focus on selling their side of the story, and raising the gaps that they see on the opposing side.
 Taking note of these would actually help the onlookers see sides that they would have otherwise overlooked, and be able to "rank" them